thosearetheguise/thosearetheguise.github.io/_posts/2019-01-20-htb-SecNotes.md

 There is a link to sign up, so while sqlmap runs in the background, lets create a user and see if we can successfully log in to the site:
 ![227639350.png]({{site.baseurl}}/Images/SecNotes/227639350.png)

-There is a lot functionality to test here, we try some basic sql inject the functionality of the website but do not get any hits:
+There is a lot functionality to test here,let's try some n00b SQL injection.

 ![227541050.png]({{site.baseurl}}/Images/SecNotes/227541050.png)
 ![227672098.png]({{site.baseurl}}/Images/SecNotes/227672098.png)